 Faster styling and maintenance comes with brushes, so there’s the advantage there too.
 To clean plastic or metal brushes, after removing all hair stands you can toss it in the dishwasher.

 For wooden brushes, you can hand wash the bristles with mild soap or shampoo and rinse for an easy clean.
-You can avoid hair and product buildup in your brushes by cleaning monthly or so to ensure you’re not piling on dirt into your hair every time you brush.
+You can avoid hair and product buildup in your brushes by cleaning monthly.

 Flat Irons and Curlers/Blow Dryer, “Hot Tools.”

 Our hot tools are necessary because they give us quick hair changes.
 However, they have gradual, adverse effects on the earth and us.
 According to experts, electrical tools should stay maintained and replaced due to circuit shortages over time.
 The life expectancy of a flat iron is about four years.